EMERGENCY MEDICINE PRECEPTORSHIP - MED EM 501

 We have limited availability each quarter.
-Please e-mail Kari Rood at email@example.com to put your name on a wait list for your preferred quarter.
+Please e-mail Alexis Rush at firstname.lastname@example.org to put your name on a wait list for your preferred quarter.

 You must be a 1st or 2nd year student at the University of Washington.
 We do not accept non-UW medical students at this time.

 Objectives for the Preceptorships